 At Homes NSW, our vision is to deliver quality homes and services that change lives and end homelessness.

-Following early engagement with residents, stakeholders and the community, Homes NSW has submitted a rezoning proposal for part of the Bellambi estate so that the area can be renewed in the future.
+Following early engagement with residents, stakeholders and the community, Homes NSW submitted a rezoning proposal for part of the Bellambi estate so that the area can be renewed in the future.

 The Bellambi rezoning proposal sets the planning framework to guide the renewal of the Bellambi estate over the next 15 to 20 years.